AsayagOmer/MNIST-Neural-Network-from-scratch/README.md

 These insights are crucial for future improvement, suggesting that the model would benefit from more data or a more complex architecture (e.g., more layers/neurons or Convolutional layers) to learn the finer features that distinguish these similar-looking digits.

+## License

+Licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Feel free to adapt or extend this codebase for your needs.